reganbaucke/JuDGE.jl/getting_started.md

 ### Solving our problem using JuDGE

+First things first, we should bring into our workspace JuDGE, JuMP, and Gurobi using

+    using JuDGE
+    using JuMP
+    using Gurobi
+Using these libraries, we will now model and solve our optimization problem.

 The lifecycle of a `JuDGEModel` is the following:

 1. The definition of a `JuDGETree`;